A Training-free Sub-quadratic Cost Transformer Model Serving Framework With Hierarchically Pruned Attention: Detailed Methodology Descriptions

 \subsubsection{Block Sparse Flash Attention}

 We utilize the Flash Attention \citep{dao_flashattention_2022} mechanism to reduce the latency of sparse attention and use a small size sliding window to reduce performance degradation on the side of the sparse attention kernel.
 Following the receipt of StreamingLLM \citep{xiao_streamingllm_2023}, local sliding window and global sink attention are also added during block sparse flash attention operation.
-The sliding window and sink attention are fixed sizes (128, 32) for every experiment in this paper.